-Compared to other cities of the republic, Brest is a rather old town, as it was first mentioned in 1019.
-There are churches and cathedrals of various directions, a variety of museums and old buildings, long and beautiful pedestrian zone there, but Brest's main claim is definitely the Fortress of Brest.
+Compared to other cities of the republic of Belarus, Brest is a rather old town, as it was first mentioned in 1019.
+There are churches and cathedrals of various religious dimensions, a variety of museums and old buildings, long and beautiful pedestrian zone, but Brest's main attraction is definitely the Brest Fortress.

-The design of the fortress was approved by the Emperor Nicholas I in 1830.
-The fortress appeared to be a masterpiece of military engineering as well as an outstanding work of art.
-By the beginning of the 20th century the fortress was the main Russian outpost on the western border.
-However the present fame was gained by the Brest Fortress during the years of WWII.
-The fortress is one of the most important Soviet WWII monuments marking the heroic resistance of the Red Soviet Army against the surprise German attack on June 22, 1941.
+The design of the Fortress was approved by the Emperor Nicholas I in 1830.
+The Fortress appeared to be a masterpiece of military engineering as well as an outstanding piece of arts.
+By the beginning of the XX century the Fortress was the main Russian outpost on the western border.
+However the present fame was gained by the Brest Fortress during WWII.
+The Fortress is one of the most important Soviet WWII monuments marking the heroic resistance of the Red Soviet Army against the unexpected German attack on June 22, 1941.
 "We were three.
 It was difficult for us but we die as heroes", - a soldier scribbled on the wall before his death.
-Walking around inside of the fortress it is easy to feel the desperation that must have faced the defenders as they were outnumbered and annihilated by the German forces.
+Walking inside the Fortress it is easy to feel the desperation that the defenders faced as they were annihilated by the Germans.

-Visiting Brest Fortress soon as possible and you need to pay attention to the other most valuable tourist attraction of Brest - a unique archaeological museum "Berestye".
-This museum and the fortress of Brest is a single tourist complex.
-During excavations in the area of Brest fortress a lot of ancient things were discovered.
+Having visited Brest Fortress you need to pay attention to the other most valuable tourist attraction of Brest - a unique archaeological museum "Berestye".
+This museum and the Brest Fortress is an entire tourist complex.
+During excavations in the area of Brest Fortress a lot of ancient things were discovered.
 It was the real Old City of Brest!
-Then a special building was constructed, which performs the function of protection of ancient sites and maintain the ideal conditions for their preservation.
+Then a special building was constructed, which protects the ancient sites and maintains the ideal conditions for their preservation.
 This building became the museum, which is now open to the public.
 This museum is absolutely unique for Belarus.

-Also, in the territory of the Brest Fortress there is the former garrison church of St. Nicholas, originally built in 1876.
-The church operates today.
-This church is a valuable monument of architecture.
-Outside the church has been completely restored, but the interior of the church has not been restored since WWII.
-The walls still bear the traces of the results of various projectiles.
-A visit to this temple is very impressive.
+Also, on the territory of the Brest Fortress there is the former Garrison Church of St. Nicholas, originally built in 1876.
+The church is active today.
+Outside it has been completely restored, but the interior of the church has not been restored since WWII.
+The walls still have the traces of the combat shells.
+A visit to this church impresses.

-On the territory of the Brest fortress is also located a female Orthodox monastery.
-This monastery founded in our time in one of the best preserved of the former buildings of the Brest fortress, which previously housed the regimental school.
+On the territory of the Brest Fortress there's also a Russian Orthodox Nunnery.
+It has been founded recently in one of the best preserved buildings of the Brest Fortress, which previously housed the regimental school.

-Finally, it is worth mentioning also about the ruins of the former convent and church of the Bernardine.
-Originally, the monastery was built in the second half of the 18th century.
-This is one of the few buildings of the historic center of the old Brest, which was not completely destroyed (or rebuilt to the needs of the fortress) in the construction of the citadel.
-But it is still today the only building in the fortress, which continues to deteriorate and is in a derelict state.
+Alsp it is worth mentioning about the ruins of the former convent and church of the Bernardines.
+Originally, the convent was built in the second half of the XVIII century.
+This is one of the few buildings of the historic center of the old Brest, which was not completely destroyed or rebuilt to the needs of the fortress.

-Another important attraction of Brest is the Catholic church of the Elevation of the Holy Cross, built here in 1856.
-This church is located on the central square.
-It is remarkable to note an interesting ideological rendering of the former Soviet authorities of Brest: Lenin statue, installed in the same area of the city of Brest, pointing the way, shows strictly to the church.
+Another important attraction of Brest is the Roman Catholic Church of the Elevation of the Holy Cross, built in 1856.
+This church is located on the central square of the city.
+It is interesing to note an tricky ideological rendering of the former Soviet authorities of Brest: Lenin statue with the hand pointing the way, installed in the same area, shows directly to the church.

 Another interesting attraction of the city of Brest is a museum of railway equipment.
 This museum contains a lot of locomotives and other railway vehicles.
-A positive feature of this museum is that visitors are allowed to see the interior of all the exhibits.
-One can examine how the driver's cab and the engine compartment of most locomotives.
+Visitors are allowed to see the interior of all the exhibits and they can examine the driver's cab and the engine compartment of most trains.
 It is possible to take pictures of everything without limitations.
-Museum of railway vehicles in Brest is very for Belarus it has no more analogues in the country.